eXascaleInfolab/TSM-Bench/generation/README.md

 ___
-## Step 1: Generating synthetic segments
+## Step 1: Generating synthetic segments using GAN

 ### Introduction

 The objective of this step is to generate seed fragments (sequences) from real-time sequence data, which is often constrained by data size limitations.

+The following we use DCGAN used by TS-Benchmark, but any GAN variant could be used.

 ### Start